mooreds/docs-1/building/user-config.md

 On the User Configuration page, you can specify how users will interact with your app.

-## Configure sign-in
+## Configure user sign-in

 Your application is protected by sign-in.
-You can restrict sign-in to specific Google GSuite domains or users.
+You can restrict sign-in to specific Google GSuite domains and users, or Slack workspaces.

 1. Navigate to **Users &gt; User Configuration &gt; Registration and Login**
-2. Click **Restrict to specific whitelisted domains and users**
-3. Specify who is allowed to sign in
+2. Specify who is allowed to sign in
+3. Click **Save**

+## Select a sign-in provider

+Choose whether users authenticate through Google or Slack when signing in to your app.
+Choose carefully: you can change your sign-in provider later, but all user data will be deleted.

+1. Navigate to **Users &gt; User Configuration &gt; Registration and Login**
+2. Click **Change** found at the end of "Users authenticate with their Google/Slack account"
+3. Select a provider from the pop-up form
-4. Click **Save**
+4. Click **Change**

 ## Manage users